-Responsibility & Sustainability Charter
+Airbus Responsibility & Sustainability Charter

-In 2017, Airbus has outlined its commitments in a new R&S Charter.
-The aim of the Charter is to demonstrate how Airbus intends to contribute to the requirements and needs of society and how employees will live Airbus' six values in their daily work with all stakeholders whether customers, suppliers, partners, shareholders.
+In 2017, the Company has outlined its commitments in its Responsibility & Sustainability Charter ("the Charter").
+The Charter demonstrates how Airbus intends to contribute to the requirements and needs of society and how employees will live the Company's six values - respect, customer focus, reliability, creativity, integrity, team work - in their daily work with all stakeholders whether customers, suppliers, partners, shareholders.
 The Charter is available at www.airbus.com.
+In 2018, the Charter was the subject of a series of internal communication activities.